Roles and privileges

 OWNER TO alice;

-To change ownership of objects in the current database from alice
+To change ownership of objects in the current database from alice to bob (including the sales.orders_temp table owner), use the REASSIGN OWNED command:

 REASSIGN OWNED BY alice TO bob;

-To drop objects owned by the specified role, use the DROP OWNED
+To drop objects owned by the specified role, use the DROP OWNED command:

 DROP OWNED BY bob;